Internalized racism: Self-image/beauty standards

 An empirical example of internalized racism is Kenneth and Mamie Clark's doll experiment, which was done in America in 1939 and 1940 at a time when black and white children were segregated.
 It involved an African-American child being presented with two dolls that were identical apart from skin and hair color, one doll being white with yellow hair and the other being brown with black hair.
 The child was asked which doll they would prefer to play with and why.
 All children in the study expressed a clear preference for the white doll.

 In 2006 Kiri Davis recreated the experiment with 21 African-American preschool children for her documentary A Girl Like Me.
 Davis found that 15 of the children chose white dolls over black dolls, giving similar reasons as the original study subjects that associated white with "pretty" or "good" and black with "ugly" or "bad".

 There is also an industry behind skin whitening products, which can be found from India to China to the United States.
 Because lighter skin is associated with desirable characteristics, people purchase such products in order to become lighter skinned.
 A similar industry exists behind hair straightening products such as chemical relaxers, hair irons and hot combs.
 This is because straight hair is considered by some who accept Western standards of beauty to be better than coiled, curly or kinky hair textures.

+Warnings such as "don't go in the sun" directed at children to avoid darkening their skin or the praising of light skinned babies are widely cited as a form of internalized colorism — the transmission of colorist values within families and communities.
+Scholars have described colorism as rooted in societies that promote proximity to whiteness as a beauty standard, occurring both within and across ethnic groups.